Best Practices

 Scheduled job processes stale data Use refresh() before acting on issue state

-Scripted field is slow Move computation to a listener, store in entity properties
+Smart field is slow Move computation to an event handler, store in entity properties

 Behaviour doesn't fire Check project/issue type scope; can't use All + All